The Classic Center Cultural Foundation

 Downtown Athens, GA

-The Classic Center Cultural Foundation awards visual arts scholarships to area students based on an application process.
-Visual arts scholarships are open to 9th through 12th-grade high school students living in the Northeast Georgia region.
+The Classic Center Cultural Foundation is now accepting applications for the visual arts scholarship.
+Applications are open to 9th through 12th-grade high school students living in the Northeast Georgia region.
+The application deadline is March 1, 2024, at 5:00 p.m.
 The available visual arts scholarship funding is brought to you in part by The Ann and Jack Crowley Scholarship Fund for the Visual Arts.

 We are now serving counties in all of Northeast Georgia.